obytes/react-native-template-obytes/docs/docs/getting-started/create-new-app.md

 ## Running the app

-If the installation is done successfully, the generated app should be ready to run using the following commands in the project directory:
+If the installation was successful, the created app should be ready to use, and because we are using the expo custom dev client, you may launch the app on your simulator or device by running the following command:

 ```bash
 # Run the app on iOS simulator